mgcth/mladen/content/posts/ifk-smhi.md

 [303469 rows x 1 columns]
 ```

-Note that, usually the last three months are missing from the data.
+Note that, usually the last three months are missing from the
-We will limit the data to only measurements from 12:00 for every day,
+`"corrected-archive"` periods.
+We can plot this data.
-see Plot code details.
-We can plot this data
+Here, only the daily average is shown to limit the data, see Plot code details.

 <details>
     <summary>Plot code</summary>